 Biological invasions occur when species spread rapidly outside of their native range.
 Our work seeks to understand what makes some introduced species invasive, when other introduced species fail to invade.
+Above, Tiffany Knight and Eleanor Pardini are monitoring a population of the invasive plant, garlic mustard (Alliaria petiolata).

 Some of our work on the demography of invasive and noninvasive species suggests that invasive species have higher projected population growth rates and greater vegetative reproduction than noninvasive species (Burns 2008).
 Ongoing collaborative work with Tiffany Knight's lab at Washingon University in St. Louis will focus on the mechanisms driving invasiveness in a demographic context.
 This work has been funded by NSF (DEB 1145274).
 Our comparison of the demogaphy of invasive and less invasive species in the phylogenetic framework recently came out in the journal Ecology (Burns et al. 2013).